MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/manage-secrets.md

 ---

-# Manage secrets for Retail Channels
+# Manage secrets for Retail channels

 This article explains how to manage secrets when you are using an extension with Retail channels that require access to secrets.

 ## Sequence

-1. Development steps for extension developer.
+1. The extension developer follows these development steps:
-    1. Create a test secret in Azure Key Vault
+    1. Create a test secret in Azure Key Vault.
-    2. Configure head office client to connect to the Azure Key Vault
+    2. Configure the head office client to connect to the Azure Key Vault.
-    3. Specify an extension key name for a Key Vault secret in Head Office>Key Vault Parameters form.
+    3. Specify an extension key name for the Key Vault secret in the **Head Office > Key Vault Parameters** form.
 The same name must be used in the next step.
-    4. Use a CommerceRuntime API (GetUserDefinedSecretStringValueServiceRequest) to get secrets.
+    4. Use the CommerceRuntime API **GetUserDefinedSecretStringValueServiceRequest** to get the secrets.
 Pass a unique secret name to identify the secret.
     5. As part of extension setup documentation, state the secret name referenced within the extension.
 A recommended pattern for the extension developer is to use a namespace for the secret name to avoid conflicts with other extensions.
-2. Deployment & configuration steps for IT Pro or implementation partner
+2. The IT pro or implementation partner follows these deployment and configuration steps:
-    1. Apply the extension to customer environment (https://docs.microsoft.com/en-us/dynamics365/unified-operations/dev-itpro/deployment/apply-deployable-package-system?toc=/retail/toc.json).
+    1. Apply the extension to customer environment.
+For details, see [Apply updates to cloud environments](../../dev-itpro/deployment/apply-deployable-package-system.md).
-    2. Upload (or type in) desired secrets to Azure Key Vault (https://docs.microsoft.com/en-us/azure/key-vault/key-vault-overview)
+    2. Upload (or type in) the desired secrets to Azure Key Vault.
+For details, see [What is Azure Key Vault?](https://docs.microsoft.com/en-us/azure/key-vault/key-vault-overview)
-    3. Configure head office client to connect to Azure Key Vault in Head Office>Key Vault Parameters form.
+    3. Configure the head office client to connect to Azure Key Vault in **Head Office > Key Vault Parameters** form.
-    4. Specify extension secret name for a Key Vault secret in the head-office client in Head Office>Key Vault Parameters form.
+    4. Specify the extension secret name for the Key Vault secret in the head-office client in the **Head Office > Key Vault Parameters** form.

 ## Consume the secret in the CRT extension